KotlinCS 124 LogoJava

 How We’re Embracing AI

-Starting in Fall 2025, CS 124 will begin introducing students to how to use the most capable AI programming tools: coding agents.
+CS 124 introduces students to how to use the most capable AI programming tools: coding agents.

-AI agents move past interactive prompting like ChatGPT—which many of you are probably familiar with—and allows AI to understand and update source code directly, with configurable engagement with the human user.
-Note that we are not going to teach you “vibe coding”, although we would support students experimenting with this completely hands-off approach on their own independent projects.
-AI agents are tremendously powerful and capable, but we’re going to learn how to keep that power under control.
+AI agents move past interactive prompting like ChatGPT and allow AI to understand and update source code directly, with configurable engagement with the human user.
+This kind of conversational programming requires creativity, planning, and critical thinking, even if using natural language avoids many of the syntactic challenges that software developers used to face.
 To borrow an analogy from Karpathy’s talk, we’ll be sure to keep our AI agents on a leash—and we must always understand the software AI helps us create!

 CS 124 has always had students complete a multi-part Android programming project.
 Starting in Spring 2026, we’re taking this to the next level with My Project: each student will design and build their own unique Android app, working with AI coding agents throughout the process.
-We’ll discuss effective prompting strategies, understanding AI-generated changes, AI-generated code quality, and how to redirect AI when it gets off track.
+We’ll discuss effective prompting strategies, understanding AI-generated changes, validating code through automated testing, and how to redirect AI when it gets off track.

 This shift reflects a fundamental insight: the old model—where students receive a detailed specification, translate it to code, and submit—is broken in the age of AI coding agents.
 Agents can handle the translation step.
 What they cannot do is get the specification out of your mind.
 The independent project gives you practice with these essential skills: coming up with good problems to solve and describing solutions in a form that agents can use.